Few-shot Online Anomaly Detection and Segmentation: Experiments

 Due to the random selection of online sessions and the varying degrees of difficulty for different types of anomalies, the curve exhibits significant fluctuations.
 To address this, we adjust the batch size within each session and conduct 20 runs of our method for computing an average to achieve a smoother curve.
 As shown in Figure \ref{trend}, the accuracy of anomaly detection and segmentation shows a continuous upward trend overall.
 The image-level ROCAUC and per-region overlap exhibit relatively dramatic increases; for example, the image-level ROCAUC and PRO for "Carpet" increase by approximately 20\% and 10\% respectively throughout the entire process.
 In contrast, the pixel-level ROCAUC curve appears relatively smooth.
 This phenomenon is attributed to a significant imbalance in the number of normal pixels and abnormal pixels, making it challenging to improve the performance on this metric.

 We then proceed to compare our method with other prevalent approaches in anomaly detection and segmentation.
-As shown in Table \ref{newone}, our method demonstrates a significant improvement over previous work, leveraging online learning to achieve an image-level ROCAUC of 87.3 and a PRO score of 87.8.
+As shown in Table \ref{newone}, our method demonstrates a significant improvement over previous work, leveraging online learning to achieve an image-level ROCAUC of 87.4 and a PRO score of 88.1.
 In contrast, approaches lacking online learning capabilities only achieve an image-level ROCAUC of 85.4 and a PRO score of 86.7, as demonstrated by the PatchCore method which utilizes a more intricate neighborhood aggregation feature representation; This outcome underscores the robust online learning capabilities of our approach.
+Detailed results for each category in the MVTec dataset are presented in Table \ref{detail_newone}.

 Furthermore, to delve deeper into the performance of online learning, we conducted an evaluation of our method under the offline learning procedure, with the comparison results presented in Table \ref{newone}.
-The offline model yields 78.2 and 82.8 in image-level ROCAUC and PRO metrics, though the result is not the best within offline methods, just falling between PaDiM and SPADE, it can achieve a much higher performance after being reinforced by online learning process.
+The offline model yields 78.2 and 82.8 in image-level ROCAUC and PRO metrics, though the result is not the best within offline methods, just falling between PaDiM and SPADE, it can achieve a much higher performance after being reinforced by the online learning process.